 2. Altitude and the distributional typology of language structure: ejectives and beyond

 One prominent claim in the double context of the renewed interest in extralinguistic determinants on languages as adaptive systems – especially environmental influences on linguistic structure beyond the lexicon – and the reorientation of linguistic typology has been made by Everett (2013a).
-This study has raised considerable interest, but also controversy, especially because it makes the strong and explicit claim that there is a direct influence of the environment on language structure which is, as the author argues, not culturally mediated as is usually assumed in frameworks such as that of e.g. Regier et al. (2016) or Palmer et al. (2017).
+This study has raised considerable interest, but also controversy, especially because it makes the strong and explicit claim that there is a direct influence of the environment on language structure which is, as the author argues, not culturally mediated as is usually assumed in frameworks such as that of Regier et al. (2016) or Palmer et al. (2017).

 The case pertains to ejective consonants.
-Relatively rare in the phonological systems of the languages of the world, ejective consonants are unlike the majority of consonants, produced using a non-pulmonic airflow mechanism.
-Rather, due to simultaneous closure of the glottis and a second closure in the buccal cavity (at either one of the usual places of articulation, though for reasons of articulatory effort most frequently at the velum) an amount of air is “trapped” in the part of the vocal tract between the two closures.
-Raising of the glottis due to muscular contraction, often visible from the exterior by a characteristic movement of the Adam’s Apple, causes the local air pressure in the relevant part of the vocal tract to rise.
-Upon sudden release of the closures, the air is released and the air pressure differential is rapidly equalized with a salient acoustic effect.
-To explore the distribution of ejective consonants, Everett (2013a) used data furnished by the World Atlas of Language Structures (WALS, Maddieson 2011, now updated as Maddieson 2013a), reducing the information offered by Maddieson to a binary variable (presence vs. absence of ejectives).
-The dataset includes information on 567 languages and is based on the earlier UCLA Phonological Segment Inventory Database (UPSID) that is underlying Maddieson (1984).
-Everett observed that ejectives tend to cluster in or near high-elevation regions of the world, including the Andes, the Caucasus, or the African Rift valley.
+Relatively rare in the phonological systems of the languages of the world, ejective consonants are unlike the majority of consonants because they are produced using a non-pulmonic airflow mechanism.
+Due to the simultaneous closure of the glottis and a secondary closure in the buccal cavity (at either one of the usual places of articulation, though for reasons of articulatory effort most frequently at the velum) an amount of air is “trapped” in the part of the vocal tract between the two closures.
+Raising of the glottis due to muscular contraction, causes the local air pressure in the relevant part of the vocal tract to rise.
+This is often visible from the exterior by a characteristic movement of the Adam’s Apple.
+Upon sudden release of the closures, the air is released and the air pressure differential is rapidly equalized with an often salient acoustic effect that can be described impressionistically as a “pop”-like sound.
+To explore the distribution of ejective consonants, Everett (2013a) used data provided by the World Atlas of Language Structures (WALS, Maddieson 2011, now updated as Maddieson 2013a), reducing the information offered by Maddieson to a binary variable (presence vs. absence of ejectives).
+The dataset includes information on 567 languages and is based on the earlier UCLA Phonological Segment Inventory Database (UPSID; Maddieson 1984; Maddieson & Precoda 1990).
+Everett observed that ejectives tend to cluster in or near high-elevation regions of the world, including the Andes, the Caucasus, and the African Rift valley.
 Fig. 1.
-Shows the occurrence of ejective consonants in the most recent version of the PHOIBLE database (Moran and McCloy 2019), which includes the UPSID data but goes significantly beyond this seminal sample and all in all has data on phonological inventories from 2186 distinct languages.
+Shows the occurrence of ejective consonants in the most recent version of the PHOIBLE database (Moran and McCloy 2019), which includes the UPSID data but goes significantly beyond this seminal sample and currently has data on phonological inventories from 2186 distinct languages.